ViktorStiskala/barcode/README.md

 Reads barcodes (EAN13, EAN8, etc.) and modifier codes (`USER\d{6}|INVENTORY`) and sends them to web API endpoint.

-`resender.py` should be run by cron.
-You can set your resend interval in `reader.conf` file.
+`resender.py` is intended to be run by cron job.
+How many hours into the past should be sent each time you run the script can be configured in `reader.conf` file (`resend_interval`).

 ## Configuration
 Create file `reader.conf` in the same directory as `read.py` with the following contents: